Easy3D 2.6.1

 void ensure_size ( int w,

 Ensure the size of the buffers is (w, h).
 If its size matches the required size, i.e, (w, h), it does nothing.
-If doesn't match, it clears and reallocate memory in the GPU.
+Otherwise, it resizes the buffers.

 ◆ handle()